-In June, 2018, the GASB issued Statement No. 89, Accounting for Interest Cost Incurred before the End of a Construction Period (GASB 89).
+In June 2018, the GASB issued Statement No. 89, Accounting for Interest Cost Incurred before the End of a Construction Period (GASB 89).
 The requirements of this statement are effective for reporting periods beginning after December 15, 2019.
 This statement requires that interest cost incurred before the end of the construction period be recognized as an expense in the period in which the cost is incurred.
-Effective in fiscal year 2020, the Authority will no longer capitalize interest cost on capital assets.
+The Authority early adopted GASB 89, effective June 1, 2019 and no longer capitalizes interest cost on capital assets.